Skip to main content

 The following-size pyramid

 Grouping every observed account by how many others it follows.
-Share is of the 115,092 accounts with a known following count.
+Share is of the a large sample of accounts with a known following count.

 3. What people keep following — and drop

-23.6% of June’s new follows pointed at a verified account, versus 22.4%of that month’s unfollows.
+23.8% of June’s new follows pointed at a verified account, versus 18.6%of that month’s unfollows.
 The gap is small but consistent: relationships pointing at verified and celebrity accounts are added at a modestly higher rate than they are dropped — people hold onto follows of verified accounts a little more tightly than everyday ones.

 June 2026 confirmed actionEdgesTarget verifiedTarget private